-Until 2011, ten products that have been approved by The Moroccan National Commission for Geographical Indications and Appellation of Origin:
+Up until 2012, the Moroccan National Commission for Geographical Indications and Appellation of Origin had approved about fifteen products, which include:

-- Geographical Indication " Argane " Decree n°2816.09 of November 20th 2009 - Origin Appellation for olive oil " Tyout Chiadma " Ministry of Agriculture Decree n°2817.09 of November 20th 2009 - Geographical Indication "Clémentine de Berkane" Ministry of Agriculture decree n°1357-10 of April 30th 2010. - Geographical Indication "Dattes Majhoul de Tafilalet " Ministry of Agriculture decree of April 30th 2010. - Origin Appellation for the "Safran de Taliouine " Ministry of Agriculture decree of April 30th 2010 - Agricultural Label "Agneau Laiton " Ministry of agriculture decree of April 30th 2010. - Geographical Indication "Grenade Sefri Ouled Abdella"; Minister of agriculture decision that was published in the Official Bulletin # 5958 on July 7, 2011. - Geographical Indication "Fromage de Chevre Chefchaouen; Minister of Agriculture decision that was published in the Official Bulletin # 5976 on September 8, 2011. - Geographical Indication "Figue de Barbarie d'Ait Baamrane"; Minister of Agriculture decision that was published in the Official Bulletin # 5976 bis on September 10, 2011. - Origin Appellation "Rose de Kelaat M'gouna-Dades; Minister of Agriculture decision that was published in the Official Bulletin # 5976 bis on September 10, 2011.
+- Geographical Indication " Argane " Decree n°2816.09 of November 20th 2009 - Origin Appellation for olive oil " Tyout Chiadma " Ministry of Agriculture Decree n°2817.09 of November 20th 2009 - Geographical Indication "Clémentine de Berkane" Ministry of Agriculture decree n°1357-10 of April 30th 2010. - Geographical Indication "Dattes Majhoul de Tafilalet " Ministry of Agriculture decree of April 30th 2010. - Origin Appellation for the "Safran de Taliouine " Ministry of Agriculture decree of April 30th 2010. - Agricultural Label "Agneau Laiton " Ministry of agriculture decree of April 30th 2010. - Geographical Indication "Grenade Sefri Ouled Abdella"; Minister of agriculture decision that was published in the Official Bulletin # 5958 on July 7, 2011. - Geographical Indication "Fromage de Chevre Chefchaouen; Minister of Agriculture decision that was published in the Official Bulletin # 5976 on September 8, 2011. - Geographical Indication "Figue de Barbarie d'Ait Baamrane"; Minister of Agriculture decision

+- that was published in the Official Bulletin # 5976 bis on September 10, 2011. - Origin Appellation "Rose de Kelaat M'gouna-Dades; Minister of Agriculture decision that was published in the Official Bulletin # 5976 bis on September 10, 2011.